Sliding knife

-An OTF Knife, also known as an out-the-front knife, sliding knife, telescoping knife, or angel blade, is a pocketknife with a blade that opens and closes through a hole in one end of the handle.
+A sliding knife, also known as an OTF knife, out-the-front knife, sliding knife, telescoping knife, or angel blade, is a pocketknife with a blade that is extended through a hole in one end of the handle.
 This design contrasts with the majority of utility knives, which are either standard folding knives or are "fixed blade" sheath knives (having no mechanical operation).

 "OTF" only refers to the basic portion of the knife's mechanical operation where the blade slides parallel with the handle to deploy.

 Switchblades and gravity knives provide a great variety of different OTF mechanisms.

 "Gentlemen's" OTF knives

 Illustrated above are four very small OTF knives.
 Figure A shows simple rocking jaw type button, and Figure B is a roll-lock design.
 Both figures depict gravity knives that fall open.
 The leading edge of the roll cap or jaw acts as a hole cover when closed, and rests in a groove milled across the open blade tang in order to lock open.

 Figures C and D are known as sliders or sliding knives.
 The knife blade must be pushed with the button along the length of the handle, finger pressure must overcome friction.
 The lock buttons on C & D are not automatic releases.
 Figure C is a Christy Cutter (trademark) and Figure D is an antique design.
 The simplicity of sliding mechanisms have allowed some knife manufacturers to build extremely thin gentlemen's models, that are very comfortable to pocket.